How Long Does It Take to Buy a Home

 FINDING A HOME: 30–90 DAYS+

-This is one where there is a lot more wiggle room.
+This is one step in the home buying timeline that can really vary, depending on how quickly you’re able to find homes you like in your desired area.
 If you’ve been using home buying tools for a while now, whether online or in an app, you probably have a good idea of what you’re looking for.
 But if you’re new to even looking at homes, it could take some time to feel things out.
 You should definitely take all the time you need to find a house you’d like to put an offer on, and depending on how competitive the market is, you might have to make several offers before one is accepted.
 Remember that if you did secure a pre-approval letter, it will eventually expire – usually within 60–90 days – so if you’re still looking, be sure to get your pre-approval renewed.
+Bonus tip: if you are attending a showing, plan to be there for 30 minutes to an hour to get a sense of the home – and make a good impression!

 GETTING A DECISION ON YOUR OFFER: LESS THAN 3 DAYS